Ulundi

-Ulundi, also known as Mahlabathini, is a town in the Zululand District Municipality.
-At one time the capital of Zulu Kingdom in South Africa and later the capital of the Bantustan of KwaZulu, Ulundi now lies in KwaZulu-Natal Province (of which, from 1994 to 2004, it alternated with Pietermaritzburg as the provincial capital).
+Ulundi, also known as Mahlabathini, is a town which lies under the Ulundi Local Municipality in the Zululand District Municipality.
+At one time the capital of the Zulu Kingdom in South Africa and later the capital of the Bantustan of KwaZulu, Ulundi now lies in KwaZulu-Natal Province (of which, from 1994 to 2004, it alternated with Pietermaritzburg as the provincial capital).
+Ulundi's 2025 population is now estimated at 31,185.
+In 2001, the population of Ulundi was 23,649.
+Ulundi has grown by 4,647 in the last year, which represents a 1.16% annual change.
 The town now includes Ulundi Airport, a three-star hotel, and some museums amongst its sights.

-In the 2001 Census, the population of the town was recorded as 18,420.
+Tourism and Attractions

+Located just minutes from the town center, the Ulundi Museum offers a rich glimpse into Zulu heritage and regional history.
+Travelers can follow the R700 route to reach the Ondini Cultural Reserve, a site of historical significance and traditional architecture.
+Just 10 km outside Ulundi lies the eMakhosini Ophathe Heritage Park, known for its biodiversity and royal burial grounds.
+For wildlife enthusiasts, the Hluhluwe–iMfolozi Park is easily accessible via the newly established Cengeni Gate, situated approximately 35 km from town.

 History

 When Cetshwayo became king of the Zulus on 1 September 1873, he created, as was customary, a new capital for the nation, naming it "Ulundi" ("The high place").
 On 4 July 1879, in the Battle of Ulundi (the final battle of the Anglo-Zulu War), the British Army captured the royal kraal and razed it to the ground.

 Nearby is Ondini, where King Mpande, Cetshwayo's father, had his kraal.
 A large Zulu hut now is on the site.